George VI: Marriage

 In a time when royalty were expected to marry fellow royalty, it was unusual that Albert had a great deal of freedom in choosing a prospective wife.
 The King brought his son's infatuation with the already-married Australian socialite Lady Loughborough to an end in April 1920 by persuading him to stop seeing her, with the promise of the dukedom of York.
 That year, Albert met for the first time since childhood Lady Elizabeth Bowes-Lyon, the youngest daughter of the Earl and Countess of Strathmore.
 He became determined to marry her.
 Elizabeth rejected his proposal twice, in 1921 and 1922, reportedly because she was reluctant to make the sacrifices necessary to become a member of the royal family.
 In the words of Lady Strathmore, Albert would be "made or marred" by his choice of wife.
 After a protracted courtship, Elizabeth agreed to marry him.

-Albert and Elizabeth were married on 26 April 1923 in Westminster Abbey.
+Albert and Elizabeth were married on 26 April 1923 at Westminster Abbey.
 Albert's marriage to someone not of royal birth was considered a modernising gesture.
 The newly formed British Broadcasting Company wished to record and broadcast the event on radio, but the Abbey Chapter vetoed the idea (although the Dean, Herbert Edward Ryle, was in favour).